Skip To Content

 Cloud stores

-You can register an Amazon S3 bucket or Azure Blob storage container as a cloud store to be used for big data file shares.
+You can register an Amazon S3 bucket or Azure Blob Storage container as a cloud store to be used for big data file shares.

 Only use a cloud store for map and image service caches if your ArcGIS Server site is running on that same cloud platform.
-For example, only use Azure Blob storage for map and image service caches if your ArcGIS GIS Server and ArcGIS Image Server sites are running on Microsoft Azure.
+For example, only use Azure Blob Storage for map and image service caches if your ArcGIS GIS Server and ArcGIS Image Server sites are running on Microsoft Azure.

 Big data file shares